dirkjanvw/MoGAAAP/README.md

 ### Resources
 The following resources (apart from CPUs) might be heavily used by the pipeline:
 - `gbmem`: The amount of memory in GB that RAM-heavy jobs in the pipeline can use; will be referred to as `${MEM}`.
+  It is recommended to keep this on the lower side as only some jobs of the pipeline use this (to keep RAM for other jobs).
 - `helixer`: The number of Helixer jobs in the pipeline can run to at the same time; will be referred to as `${HELIXER}`.
+  It is recommended to always keep this at 1 (small server), 2 (large server) or the number of GPUs divided by 2 (GPU server).
 - `pantools`: The number of PanTools jobs in the pipeline can run to at the same time; will be referred to as `${PANTOOLS}`.
+  It is recommended to always keep this at 1, to prevent file collisions.

 ### Running the pipeline
 As first step, it is always good to do a dry-run to check if everything is set up correctly: